 Frozen chopped onions

 Yes, you can chop it yourself if you happen to have an onion on hand.
 And you don’t have to buy them chopped.
 You can do this ahead and just keep a bag in the freezer.
-However, you do it, having this on hand is such a great idea.
+Spread the chopped onions on a sheet pan in a single layer, and place it in the freezer.
+Once frozen, transfer the chopped onions to a freezer bag.
+Whichever way yuu do it, having chopped onions on hand is such a great idea.
 You’ll see.

-I think you need chicken, vegetable, and beef.
-It comes granulated, cubed or as a very thick, concentrated base labeled “Better Than Bouillon,” which you keep refrigerated.
+My advice is that you need chicken, vegetable, and beef bouillon on hand.
+It comes granulated, cubed, or as a very thick, concentrated base labeled “Better Than Bouillon,” which you keep refrigerated.
 I prefer the latter, but any bouillon will get you out of a jam when you don’t have chicken stock or beef broth on hand.
 Or a recipe calls for bouillon.
 Or you just want a nice hot cup of chicken broth.
 It’s easy to use, simple to store.